ubihazard/vscode-workspace-gc/README.md

   * deleting workspace storage data for any project located on a `usbstick` removable USB drive;
   * deleting data for a workspace project containing “assignment” in its path;
   * deleting data for a folder named “my_wonderful_mess”;
-  * deleting anything containing “secret” in its path.
+  * deleting anything containing “secret_masterpiece” in its path.

 This file must me placed into each `User` folder where you want it to be applied, e.g.: